-Does your institution offer an early decision plan (an admission plan that perrapply and be notified of an admission decision well in advance of the regular date and that asks students to commit to attending if accepted) for first-time, applicants for fall enrollment? notification No] If yes, please complete the following applicable dates: First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2023 entering class: Number of early decision applications received by your institution: Number of applicants admitted under early decision plan: Please provide significant details about your early decision plan:
+Does your institution offer an early decision plan (an admission plan that per mits students to apply and be notified of an admission decision well in advance of the regular notification No date and that asks students to commit to attending if accepted) for first-time e, first-year applicants for fall enrollment?
+If yes, please complete the following applicable dates: First or only early decision plan closing date: First or only early decision plan notification date: , , , Other early decision plan closing date: Other early decision plan notification date: , , For the Fall 2023 entering class: Number of early decision applications received by your institution: Number of applicants admitted under early decision plan: , , , , , , , , , , , , , , , , , , , , Please provide significant details about your early decision plan: 7 7 1 7

-C22.
+000 E A C22.
 Early Action

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

-If yes, please complete the following: (MM/DD)

-Early action closing date: Early action notification date: 12/1 12/23
+Do you have a nonbinding early action plan whereby students are notified of decision well in advance of the regular notification date but do not have to c ommit to Yes attending your college?
+If yes, please complete the following: (MM/DD) Early action closing date: 12/1 Early action notification date: 12/23

 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

-No

-For the Fall 2023 entering class:

-Number of early action applications received by your institution: Number of applicants admitted under early action plan:

-Number of applicants enrolled under early action plan:
+No For the Fall 2023 entering class: Number of early action applications received by your institution: 2,084 Number of applicants admitted under early action plan: 1,878 Number of applicants enrolled under early action plan: 191